[Article was updated on 23.3.2020]

 The basic assumption is that you will render to an image sequence and each render will take care of different parts of the composition.
 This way, you can render in parallel using multiple Aerenders.

 The biggest benefit I see is scalability.
 One computer with a Render garden installed can manage multiple other computers in the network.

 And because it runs on Python, it is platform agnostic.
 It works on Windows and it will work on Mac as well.

 Having a 4 thread Intel Core i3 processor, I configured Render Garden to use three threads, which reduced my render of a 1.5 long video from let’s say 100 hours to 30 hours.

 It was that fast.
 Now imagine having multiple 8 core processors to play with.

-Another positive fact is that you don’t have to have Adobe Cloud subscription to use Aerender.
-No strings attached.
+Another positive fact is that you don’t have to have an Adobe Cloud subscription to use Aprender.
+No strings are attached.

 After my trial ended, I never opted to buy a license though.
 Mainly because of the complexity and the obsolescence of my processor.

 The price starts at 99USD for the lifetime license and it is the cheapest option with the greatest benefit for the buck.

 You buy it once.
 Install it on the main machine and manage renders on an unlimited number of other slave machines.
 No hassle with multi-tiered pricing.